Gary Nelson, DSW

 Rick Zechman, CMSW

-Technical Assistance and Evaluation, Community Aspirations Hub; Training and CQI Specialist, Family & Children's Resource Program
+Technical Assistance and Evaluation, Community Aspirations Hub; Educational Consultant, Family & Children's Resource Program

 Rick Zechman, CMSW is an expert in implementing a continuous quality improvement (CQI) process with organizations to help manage change.
 His experience guides agencies to make data-driven decisions based on quantitative and qualitative data.
 He is skilled at working with agencies to increase community and family engagement, thus improving outcomes and strengthening child and family-serving systems.
 Mr. Zechman is an expert in training CQI, organizational change management, and leadership skills such as coaching and supervision.
 He develops curricula for both classroom-based and online learning.
 Since joining the Family and Children's Resource Program at the UNC Chapel Hill School of Social Work in 2016, he has assisted in the development of trainer-facilitated courses, webinars, and self-facilitated trainings.
 He also contributes to publications including Fostering Perspectives, Training Matters, and Practice Notes.
 Mr. Zechman's skills include direct practice, project management, supervision and program administration.
 He has experience as a child welfare worker, child welfare policy consultant, victim advocate for survivors of domestic violence, manager of advocates, project coordinator, and program manager.
 Mr. Zechman received his Bachelor of Social Work from the University of North Texas and his Master of Science in Social Work from the University of Texas in Arlington.
 During his studies, he completed his AmeriCorps service with a focus on Public Safety.